ivanovishado/WizeDataEngCapstoneProj/README.md

 - Switched to EKS because of the following reasons:
   - The other TF approaches didn't work.
   - Resources were not being deleted in their entirety with the other approaches.
+- I had to use a hardcoded bucket name to be able to re-upload resources consistently after destroying the services in AWS.

 ## TODOs

 Should add Docker to test locally (make sure that the major versions match)

 Remember to try https://diagrams.mingrammer.com/!

+To send info to Postgres: https://stackoverflow.com/a/55495065